httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 However, individual members of a Dictionary cannot be safely split between lines; see {{text-parse}} for details.

 Parsers MUST support Dictionaries containing at least 1024 name/value pairs, and names with at least 64 characters.
+Field specifications can constrain the order of individual Dictionary members, as well as their values' types as required.

 ## Items {#item}